Johnston & Williams Team - March 2021 Back Row - Logan Henry, Henry Johnston; Front Row - Jeremy Rigi, Logan Woody

 Professional Credentials and Nationally Recognized

-Henry D. Johnston is the only actively practicing funeral director in central Washington to hold the designation of "Certified Funeral Service Practitioner" (CFSP).
+Henry D. Johnston is one of the few actively practicing funeral directors in the state of Washington to hold the designation of "Certified Funeral Service Practitioner" (CFSP) a designation that he earned in 2019.
 To initially receive this designation, the practitioner must first be a fully licensed funeral director and/or embalmer and then complete an additional 180-hour program of continuing education activities and events.
 To be eligible for recertification, 20 credit hours of continuing education are required annually.
 In addition to a career review upon initial application, credits are awarded by the Academy for work leading to personal and/or professional growth in the areas of academic courses, professional activities and community and civic participation.

 We understand that many families who experience a loss are not regular attendees at church.
 Frequently, families say they don't want to have a service because "we don't have a pastor".
 At Johnston & Williams, we have a dedicated group of both religious and non-religious officiants available to guide and lead your loved one's funeral or memorial service.